omneimneh/email-queuer/README.md

 Follow these steps to get your email queuer up and running

 #### Install package from Nuget
-Run the following command in your package manager console: `Install-Package EmailQueuer`
+Run the following command in your package manager console: `Install-Package CodeSwitch.Utils.EmailQueuer`

 #### Add your Razor templates
 Create a folder for your templates, then create an empty class in that folder, let's call it `Mails.cs`